 The state alleges that the trio: John Mayodi, Enock Nkatha and Gaston Kamanga acted jointly to defeat the ends of justice by smuggling three women, Sakina Kaboda, Mary Mhone, and Melise Biston, Thomas Manda, 22, and a baby boy Craig Kaboda to South Africa from Malawi.

-The accused persons have since pleaded not guilty to the charge and applied for a no case to answer followed by an application for bail through their attorney Morris Ndawana.
+According to Traffic Attorney in New Jersey, the accused persons have since pleaded not guilty to the charge and applied for a no case to answer followed by an application for bail through their attorney Morris Ndawana.

 Their bail application was suscefull but it came with harsh and strict conditions as Moesi said in one of the conditions that the state can use monitoring devices on the accused if they feel the need to do so.